 Now you're cooking with comics.
 The decorated cookie: Christmas! a cookie pop Christmas tree forest for Celebrations.
 Cupcake Christmas Tree.
 My brother threw a holiday potluck for a bunch of friends and on the invite he presumptuously assigned me to dessert, pending I could attend of course.

 He assumed correctly on what I would be bringing, but now that I have claimed myself a “baker” on this lil blog of mine, I have a lot to live up to!
 I’ve done my fair share of cookie baking this holiday season, so I wanted to try something a little different.
 I stumbled across this awesome cupcake tree and the next minute was calling art stores nearby to see if they had Styrofoam cones in stock.

 Do you feel it?
 I have the perfect holiday dessert for your guests.
 It’s also perfect to bring with you and impress your mother-in-law!
 Ha ha Cranberry Cake with Warm Vanilla Butter Sauce Looks really good right?
+My grandmother made this every Thanksgiving while growing up.
 Peanut Butter Chocolate Dessert Recipe.